spMohanty/YA3C/README.md

   * **Heart Renderer** : Open this on the laptop or any other device where you want to see the heart rendered
   * **Heart Receiver** : Open this link on your smartphone

 * Now you should be able to control the 3D model on the laptop screen using the cellphone
+(Note : Your cellphone and the device used for rendering the model should be in the same local network for realtime responsiveness.
+Nevertheless it does work over the internet if both the devices can connect to the server hosting the app.
+More optimisations soon to follow)

 TO DO
 ----